JulianPMenon/Social-Computing/README.md

 # Social-Computing
 This is our project on linking Reddit sentiment analysis with city greenery for the social computing course.
-See "final_presenation/final_presenation.ipynb" or the pdf version "final_presentation.pdf" for a presentation and summary of our work.
+See "final_presenation/final_presenation.ipynb" or the pdf version "final_report.pdf" for a presentation and summary of our work.